 Since commencing operations in 2015, we have devoted substantially all of our efforts and financial resources to building our research and development capabilities and establishing our corporate infrastructure.
 As a result, we have incurred net losses since inception.
-As of September 30, 2023, we had an accumulated deficit of \$453.8 million.
-We have incurred net losses of \$85.9 million and \$60.9 million for the nine months ended September 30, 2023 and 2022, respectively.
+As of March 31, 2024, we had an accumulated deficit of \$515.2 million.
+We have incurred net losses of \$30.5 million and \$29.3 million for the three months ended March 31, 2024 and 2023, respectively.
 We do not expect to generate product revenue unless and until we obtain approval for the commercialization of a drug candidate and we cannot assure you that we will ever generate significant product revenue or profits.

 Since inception, we have financed our operations primarily through the sale of equity securities.
-In December 2022, we completed an underwritten public offering (the "2022 Public Offering") of 4,338,104 shares of common stock, at a public offering price of \$18.50 per share and received approximately \$75.0 million in net proceeds, after deducting underwriting discounts and other offering-related costs.
-In May 2022, we completed a sale of pre-funded warrants to purchase 4,000,000 shares of our common stock at a price per pre-funded warrant of \$12.4999 and received approximately \$49.8 million in net proceeds, after deducting offering expenses.
-As of September 30, 2023, we had cash and cash equivalents and marketable securities of \$18.4.8 million and working capital of \$165.3 million.
-On August 11, 2023, we filed a shelf registration statement on Form S-3 with the SEC, which was declared effective on August 17, 2023, related to the sale and issuance of up to \$450 million of the Company's securities, including up to \$150 million of shares of common stock that may be offered and sold from time to time in one or more "at-the-market" offerings pursuant to a Controlled Equity OfferingSM Sales Agreement, dated November 4, 2020, by and among the Company, Cantor and Stifel, Nicolaus & Company, Incorporated (the "Prior ATM Sales Agreement, atted November 4, 2020, by and among the Company, Cantor and Stifel, Nicolaus & Company, aggregate offering price of up to \$150.0 million.
-As of September 30, 2023, there were up to \$150.0 million of shares of common stock havilable for future issuance under the ATM Sales Agreement.
-No shares were sold under the ATM Sales Agreement or the Prior ATM Sales Agreement during the three and nine months ended September 30, 2023.
-We believe our current cash and cash equivalents and marketable securities will be sufficient to fund our planned operations for a period of at least 12 months following the filing date of this report.
+As of March 31, 2024, we had cash and cash equivalents and marketable securities of \$141.6 million and working capital of \$127.2 million.
+On August 11, 2023, we filed a shelf registration statement on Form S-3 with the SEC, which was declared effective on August 17, 2023, related to the sale and issuance of up to \$450 million of the Company's securities, including up to \$150 million of shares of common stock that may be offered and sold from time to time in one or more "at-the-market" offerings pursuant to a Controlled Equity Offering SM Sales Agreement (the "ATM Sales Agreement") with Cantor Fitzgerald & Co. ("Cantor") and Leerink Partners LLC.
+The ATM Sales Agreement replaced the Controlled Equity Offering SM Sales Agreement, dated November 4, 2020, by and among the Company, Cantor and Stifel, Nicolaus & Company, Incorporated.
+During the three months ended March 31, 2024, the Company sold 365,316 shares of common stock in "at-the-market" offerings pursuant to the ATM Sales Agreement, for net proceeds of \$9.0 million, after deducting commissions and other offering related costs.
+As of March 31, 2024, there were up to \$140.6 million of shares of common stock available for future issuance under the ATM Sales Agreement.
+We believe our current cash and cash equivalents and marketable securities will be sufficient to fund our planned operations for a period of at least 12 months following the filing date of this Quarterly Report on Form 10-Q.

 We expect to incur substantial expenditures in the foreseeable future as we expand our pipeline and advance our drug candidates through clinical development, undergo the regulatory approval process and, if our drug candidates are approved, launch commercial activities.
-Specifically, in the near term, we expect to incur substantial expenses relating to our ongoing and planned clinical trials, the development and validation of our manufacturing processes and other development activities.
+Specifically, in the near term, we expect to incur substantial expenses relating to our ongoing and planned clinical trials, including efforts to resolve the clinical holds on the Phase 2b trial of zelnecirnon in AD and the Phase 2a trial in asthma, the development and validation of our manufacturing processes and other development activities

 We will need substantial additional funding to support our continuing operations and pursue our development strategy.
 Until we can generate significant revenue from sales of our drug candidates, if ever, we expect to finance our operations through equity or debt financings or other capital sources, including potential collaborations with other companies, or other strategic transactions.
 Adequate funding may not be available to us on acceptable terms or at all.
 If we fail to raise capital or enter into such agreements as and when needed, we may have to significantly delay, scale back or discontinue the development and commercialization of our drug candidates or delay our efforts to expand our product pipeline.
-We may also be required to sell or license to other parties rights to develop or commercialize our drug candidates that we would prefer to retain.
+We may also be required to sell or license to other parties rights to develop or commercialize our drug candidates.